I’m not going to give you a set fat loss program to follow. Instead, I thought I’d take you through the basics of making your own program.

 If I make something at home I also weigh the ingredients so there’s no guesswork.
 Again this could be something you only need to do once, like weighing the peanut butter on your toast.
 It might sound like overkill, but a thickly buttered piece could have an extra hundred calories on it, and that makes a difference.

-Think of calorie counting as navigation, you might reach your destination without checking a map, but using one ensures you stay on track.
+Think of calorie counting as a form of navigation.
+You might reach your destination without checking a map, but using one ensures you stay on track.

 Step 2.2 Burn More Calories